Mahatma Gandhi National Rural Employment Guarantee Act 2005

 • Applications for work:

 The application for work may be submitted in writing either to the Gram Panchayat or to the Programme Officer.
 Group applications may also be submitted to the authorities.
-Every adult member of a registered household whose name appears in the job card shall be entitled to apply for unskilled manual work under the Scheme.
+Every adult member of a registered household whose name appears on the job card shall be entitled to apply for unskilled manual work under the Scheme.

 • Providing employment: